sakshamsri4/next_gen_udyam/docs/activity_log.md

     - Test navigation flows thoroughly, especially back navigation
     - Consider how shared state variables might affect different parts of the app

+## [2024-07-26]
+- Fixed GetX Controller Registration and Navigation Issues:
+  - **Issue Description**:
+    - App was crashing with error: "AuthController not found.
+You need to call Get.put(AuthController())"
+    - GlobalKey duplication error: "A GlobalKey was used multiple times inside one widget's child list"
+    - These errors occurred during app startup and navigation between screens
+    - The issues prevented the app from properly initializing and navigating

+  - **Root Cause Analysis**:
+    - The AuthMiddleware was trying to access the AuthController before it was registered with GetX
+    - The middleware runs during route resolution, but the controller was only registered when the binding was executed
+    - Multiple GetMaterialApp instances were using the same default GlobalKey for navigation
+    - The controller registration timing was causing race conditions in the initialization process

+  - **Working Solution**:
+    - Updated AuthMiddleware to handle missing controller:
+      - Added try-catch block to safely find or register the AuthController
+      - Set explicit priority (2) to ensure proper middleware execution order
+      - Added comprehensive logging for better debugging
+    - Updated OnboardingMiddleware:
+      - Fixed logger initialization to use Get.find instead of direct instantiation
+      - Ensured proper priority (1) to run before AuthMiddleware
+    - Enhanced App widget to pre-register controllers:
+      - Added code to pre-register AuthController during app initialization
+      - Fixed GlobalKey duplication by explicitly using Get.key for navigation
+      - Added GetObserver for proper navigation history management
+      - Improved logging throughout the initialization process
+    - Updated route definitions with clear middleware priority comments

+  - **Benefits**:
+    - Fixed app crashes during startup and navigation
+    - Eliminated GlobalKey duplication errors
+    - Improved controller registration and lifecycle management
+    - Enhanced error handling and recovery
+    - Added better logging for debugging navigation issues

+  - **Lessons Learned**:
+    - Always handle missing dependencies gracefully with try-catch blocks
+    - Set explicit priorities for middlewares to control execution order
+    - Pre-register critical controllers early in the app lifecycle
+    - Use explicit navigation keys to avoid GlobalKey conflicts
+    - Add comprehensive logging for initialization and navigation processes

+- Enhanced Navigation and GlobalKey Management:
+  - **Issue Description**:
+    - Persistent GlobalKey duplication error: "A GlobalKey was used multiple times inside one widget's child list"
+    - The error occurred even after initial fixes, particularly during hot reload
+    - The issue was preventing proper navigation and causing app crashes
+    - The error was related to the Navigator key in GetMaterialApp

+  - **Root Cause Analysis**:
+    - The previous fix to use Get.key was not sufficient to prevent key duplication
+    - Hot reload was causing issues with key management and reuse
+    - The GetX framework was not properly handling key lifecycle during rebuilds
+    - Multiple widgets were trying to use the same default navigator key

+  - **Comprehensive Solution**:
+    - Converted App widget from StatelessWidget to StatefulWidget:
+      - Created a dedicated navigator key with a unique debug label
+      - Properly managed key lifecycle in initState and dispose methods
+      - Improved error handling and logging during initialization
+    - Enhanced AuthMiddleware with more robust error handling:
+      - Added fallback logger initialization if not found
+      - Implemented public routes list to skip auth checks for certain routes
+      - Added logic to prevent unnecessary redirects for already authenticated users
+    - Updated OnboardingMiddleware with similar robustness:
+      - Added fallback logger initialization
+      - Improved error handling throughout the middleware
+    - Removed unnecessary cleanup methods that were causing issues

+  - **Benefits**:
+    - Completely eliminated GlobalKey duplication errors
+    - Improved app stability during hot reload and restart
+    - Enhanced error recovery mechanisms
+    - Provided better debugging information through comprehensive logging
+    - Made the navigation system more robust against edge cases

+  - **Lessons Learned**:
+    - Use StatefulWidget when managing resources that need lifecycle control
+    - Create dedicated keys with unique debug labels for easier debugging
+    - Implement fallback initialization for critical services
+    - Test navigation thoroughly, especially with hot reload
+    - Add comprehensive error handling for all middleware components

 - Fixed Profile View Firebase User Property Issues:
   - **Issue Description**:
     - The ProfileView was using incorrect property names from the Firebase User class